Get free shipping on all orders - Ends Sunday!

 Osteosarcoma develops in dogs when abnormal cells in the bone multiply uncontrollably, forming a tumor that leads to severe complications and pain.
 Dogs typically develop osteosarcoma around 7 to 9, although it occurs in younger dogs, particularly larger breeds.

 The abnormal cells undergo genetic mutations, disrupting the normal cell cycle regulation and growing uncontrollably.
-Osteosarcoma’s proliferation forms a mass within the bone, weakening its structure and causing pain for the dog.
+Osteosarcoma’s proliferation forms a mass within the bone, weakening its structure and causing discomfort for the dog.
 The tumor progresses and invades nearby tissues, metastasizing to other organs via the blood or lymph.

 How common is osteosarcoma in dogs?

 Osteosarcoma is common in dogs, especially in giant breed dogs.
-The condition is the most frequently diagnosed primary bone tumor in the canine population.
+The condition is the most frequent primary bone tumor in the canine population.
 “Osteosarcoma is the most common primary malignant bone tumor in dogs, representing 80-85% of primitive bone tumors and 3-4% of all canine tumors,” according to the study by Leonardo, L., Laura, P., & Serena, B. titled “miR-1 and miR-133b expression in canine osteosarcoma,” 2018.

 What are the common locations for osteosarcoma in dogs?

-The most common locations for osteosarcoma in dogs are the knee and shoulder joints, where the rapid growth of the tumor leads to visible swelling and lameness.
+The most common locations for osteosarcoma in dogs are the knee and shoulder joints, where the rapid growth of the tumor leads to visible enlargement lameness.
 “Appendicular locations are most frequently involved in osteosarcoma in dogs, with large to giant breed dogs being commonly affected,” according to the study by Morello, E., Martano, M., & Buracco, P. titled “Biology, diagnosis, and treatment of canine appendicular osteosarcoma: similarities and differences with human osteosarcoma,” 2011.

 Which breeds are more prone to developing osteosarcoma?